zabackary/conversation/README.md

 Conversation is a chat app built from the ground up to be safe for students to use for communicating with peers about projects, life, and more.

+## Bugs

+If you're an end user and you're having a problem, don't hesitate to report a bug.
+Either send it to my email (using the "Send feedback" option in the overflow menu) or create a new GitHub issue.

 ## Features

 ### _Simple_